HERE ARE SOME OF THE THINGS I HAVE BEEN DOING IN THE MOST RECENT PAST AS YOUR COUNCILLOR. I REGARD THIS BLOG AS A WAY OF

 Following my re-election in May 2018 I took up the post of Chair of the Audit and Governance Committee, a new committee formed by the merger of the audit committee and the standards committee.
 I was yet again appointed Chair of the Council and Employees Joint Committee and the health and safety committee.
 In May 2019 I stood down as Chair of the Audit and Governance Committee, principally because there are some very able young Councillors recently elected and – at the age of 73 – I think people of my generation ought to get out of the way and give these young people opportunities to gain experience chairing committees.
-I am, however, now a member of the important Strategy and Resources Committee and continue to chair the Council and Employees Joint Committee and represent the Council on the Greater London Employment Forum, which discusses employment matters in London with recognised trade unions.
+I continue to chair the Council and Employees Joint Committee and represent the Council on the Greater London Employment Forum, which discusses employment matters in London with recognised trade unions.
 I have now again been appointed to the Planning Committee, which I used to chair, and the Housing, Economy and Business Committee, of which I was once vice-chair.

 Below are some highlights of my work, mixed in with a bit of personal information.
 But do have a look at the page “Who are we?” for some biographical information on who I am and what I stand for.